 - Tax avoidance is defined as legal measures to use the tax regime to find ways to pay the lowest rate of tax, e.g putting savings in the name of your partner to take advantage of their lower tax band.

 - Tax evasion is taking illegal steps to avoid paying tax, e.g. not declaring income to the taxman.

-- Setting up residency in a country with low income tax rates.
-In some countries like America this may involve giving up their American citizenship.
+- Setting up residence in a country with low-income tax rates.
+In some countries like America, this may involve giving up their American citizenship.

 - Putting assets in your wife’s name so she can pay a lower rate of income tax.

 - Setting up a company and pay dividends rather than income to avoid paying national insurance.

 - Giving assets to your children before you die to avoid paying inheritance tax.

 - Setting up a company in a minor principality, such as Luxembourg to take advantage of lower corporation tax rates.
 Though, this becomes a blurred line between tax avoidance and tax evasion.

 - Hiding income from the taxman

 - Declaring bankruptcy and restarting company under a different name.

 Al Capone was tried for tax evasion because his earnings from gambling and alcohol were not submitted to the taxman.

 Often it is high-income earners who are most likely to take part in tax evasion or tax avoidance schemes.
 They have a greater income to make it worthwhile and also the income to pay tax advisers.